LiamXu-xjl/macs207-project2/README.md

 One of the vital elements of a movie is the plot.
 More often than not, the plot provides most intuitive presentations of the underlying movie logic and carries most information facilitating viewer understanding.
 Thus, the task of **plot understanding** is one of the most valuable tasks in movie analysis.

-Currenlty, it is very common that **a major portion of effort and time is paid to extract the plot features when conducting movie analysis.** Particularly, when the analysis involves multiple movies, manual approaches takes even longer time as per the extra counting and statistics steps involved.
+Currenlty, it is very common that **a major portion of effort and time is paid to extracting the plot features when conducting movie analysis.** Particularly, when the analysis involves multiple movies, manual approaches takes even longer time as per the extra counting and statistics steps involved.

 This project aims to **offer a novel perspective to the task of plot understanding in the context of modern Indian Cinema.** We tackle the problem mainly with Natural Language Processing techniques.
 We propose an automated pipeline to extract the plot features and generate latent representations for the features.
 We also included visualization modules to convert the latent features extracted to existent keywords in the plot, and present them in the form of wordclouds.